||The Micah Program

 > Where do Micah freshmen do their service?
 We work at over a dozen sites in urban communities near the

-live.
+university.
 You can learn more about our service sites by clicking on the Service button below.

 > What kind of service do they perform?
 In